-The scattering calculations are computational demanding in view of computation time and the amount of data.
+The scattering calculations are computationally demanding in view of the computation time and the amount of data.
 Therefore, we have to compromise in terms of the accuracy of the resulting scattering data.
-Considering the measurement errors of existing and upcoming passive MW and SubMM sensors, which are in the order of $\mathcal{O}(1\,\mathrm{K})$, and the brightness temperature depression due to scattering of frozen hydrometeors, which is typically $< 100\,\mathrm{K}$, we aim for an accuracy of the scattering database in the order of a few percent.
+Considering the measurement errors of existing and upcoming passive MW and SubMM sensors, which are in the order of $\mathcal{O}(1\,\mathrm{K})$, and the brightness temperature depression due to scattering of frozen hydrometeors, which is typically $< 100\,\mathrm{K}$, we aim for an accuracy of the scattering database in general in the order of a few percent with respect to the scattering properties of the assumed scatterer shapes.
+This aim is the guideline for our scattering calculation.

 For the scattering calculations ADDA version 1.2 was used.
 ADDA is a DDA implementation of Yurkin and Hoekstra (2011).
 The basic idea of DDA is to represent the particle by a discrete set of electric dipoles.
 To calculate the scattering, ADDA iteratively solves the linear system with i,j the dipole indices, α_i the dipole polarizability, P_i the unknown dipole polarization, H{ij} the interaction term and $E{inc,i}$ the incident electric field.
 The resulting scattering quantities of ADDA are derived from the solution of the dipole polarization P_l , for details see Yurkin and Hoekstra (2011).
 The iteration is stopped when the relative norm of the residuals ε is less than a user specified value.
 The relative norm of the residuals ε is essentially the relative difference between the left-hand side and the right-hand side of Eq.
-10. To reduce the computation time in view of our desired accuracy for the scattering database, we set the relative norm of the residuals to
+10. To reduce the computation time in view of our desired accuracy for the scattering